 Be careful–other companies made 1:43 1950 Studebakers and those other makes actually are 1:43.
 So if you really want a 1:48 model, get the Yat-Ming.

 In 2017, Menard’s stunned the hobby by introducing a 1:48 model of a 1940s Chevy panel truck.
 The Menard’s product received a warm reception.
 Being a panel truck, it’s immensely useful on a layout.
 Team it up with some of these other vehicles and you can have a nice fleet of 1:48s that almost nobody knew existed.
+In 2018, Menard’s followed up with modern 1:48 box trucks in two different designs.

-Convertibles and luxury cars
+Convertibles, sports and luxury cars

 Matchbox’s Models of Yesteryear line tends to be closer to 1:48 than they are to 1:43.
 Two examples include the 1930 Duesenberg (1:47) and 1930 Packard (1:46).
 So if you have some flexibility, these may work for you.